Adapting the brood frame

 Transferring the royal larvae

-At 10 am the Jenter cells containing the royal larvae, which were hardy visible, were removed and fitted to the plastic plugs on the cell bar frame.
+At 10 am (day 4) the Jenter cells containing the royal larvae were removed and fitted to the plastic plugs on the cell bar frame.
 This was then immediately replaced in the Harden box and left for 10 days.
 A check was made after 5 days to ascertain if indeed any queen cells had been formed.
 A check was also made on the open brood frame just in case queen cells had been started here.
-The lower photo shows that only 5 queens cells were formed on the bottom cell bar.
+In this case only 5 queens cells were formed on the bottom cell bar, one of which is shown in the photo on the left.

 Making up the nucs

-On the 12th day 5 three frame nucs were made up.
+On day 12 5 three frame nucs were made up.
 Each nuc consisting of one frame of sealed brood sandwiched between two frames of pollen.
-A queen cell was introduced to each nuc on the 14th day; the queen emerging two days later.
+A queen cell was introduced to each nuc on the 14th day; the queen emerging two days later (day 16).

 The overall timetableA timetable summarizes the method as a pop-up